leucos/pdnsui/README.md

 The ultimate goal is to produce a slick web interface to PowerDNS that will let you do add/remove/update domains and records in your PowerDNs database.
-Will PowerDNS will try to enforce RFCs at the record level, I *won't* ever prevent you from using invalid TLDs (like some PowerDNS web interface out there sometimes do), since many people are using invalid TLDs for internal naming schemes.
+While PowerDNS will try to enforce RFCs at the record level, it *won't* ever prevent you from using invalid TLDs (like some PowerDNS web interface out there sometimes do), since many people are using invalid TLDs for internal naming schemes.